rackerlabs/docs-cloud-servers/rst/devguide/ext-boot-from-volume.rst

    Type and size can be left blank, delete on terminate can be expressed as True or 1 and False or 0.

-This command creates a Compute1 15GB server named BVFServer.

-The following example shows a cURL command for booting a server from an existing volume:
+The following example shows a cURL command for booting a server from an existing volume and creates a General Purpose v1 1GB server named BVFServer5:

 .. code::